-- 1. The language of instruction of the programme is English, on account of the international nature of the programme. - It is possible that a unit of study may be offered in a language other than the programme's language of instruction.
-If a different language is used, this will be mentioned in the module description of the unit of study in question (also see the Foreign Languages Code of Conduct, Student Charter part 1).
+- 1. The language of instruction of the programme is English, on account of internationalisation and opening the programme to foreign students. - 2.
+It is possible that a unit of study may be offered in a language other than the programme's language of instruction.
+If a different language is used, this will be mentioned in the course syllabus of the unit of study in question (also see the Foreign Languages Code of Conduct, Student Charter part 1).